makrai/notes/chen-24-odyssey-ser-chall.md

 # 3. System Description

 * the system yielding the best performance makes use of an ensemble of models
-  * Each model takes as/returns
+  * Each model takes as input/returns
     * input in frame-level audio features as well as token-level text features
     * output of each model are the probabilities for each emotion class
     * the prediction of each model is equally used for voting to emotion